ArthurDotSaito/async-await-lib/README.md

 this action in a thread from the `SThreadPool` - we are queuing the action into the `BlockingCollection` to another thread execute it, and then we are freeing the thread that called the `Run()` method to do other things.

+### STask.GetAwaiter()

+Basically, to a class use the 'await' keyword in C# it needs to implement the `GetAwaiter()` method.
+This method returns an object that implements the `INotifyCompletion` interface.
+This interface has three main methods: `OnCompleted()`, `GetResult()` and `IsCompleted()`.
+The IsCompleted basically returns `true` if the task is complete and `false` otherwise.
+This is used by the compiler to determine if is necessary to await the task conclusion or it's possible to continue the execution of the code.
+The `OnCompleted()` method is called when the task is not completed but needs to be awaited, and receives

 ### STask.ContinueWith()

 Let's start with the `ContinueWith(Action continuation)` method.
 This method basically